JackSzwergold/Writing/memories/Big Wheel Gets Stolen.md

 “Don’t worry!” their dad said, “They’ll bring it back.”
 So I walked back to the front of my building and played around with whatever kids were around.

 After about an hour or so the sun was setting and the church bells were ringing and I was getting concerned.
-I walked down the block to see if I could see anything from their alley.
+I walked down the block to see if I could see anything down the alley they went into.

-Then I ran into Howie and told him what happened.
+As I walked donw the block, I ran into Howie and told him what happened.
 “Sounds like they stole it,” he said.
 Which I began to accept as the truth.
 At least the truth that existed in my 10 year old head at the time.

 “So what can I do?”
 I asked Howie.
 He shrugged and didn’t know and neither did I. So I suggested we just walk to the house where their driveway was and then think it out.